 Painting for Production

 You may or may not be familiar with the term, “painting for production.”
 It simply means focusing on achieving significant accomplishments as quickly as possible by using a larger production painting team.
 Think of it as high volume, high quality painting.
 The key is breaking the work down into the right parts so that a team can accomplish it by working in unison.
-Using these concepts allows you to really scale your business.
+Using these concepts, including how to use painting estimating software, will allow you to really scale your business.

 Production-scale painting requires focusing on how to do the job the right way, but in the most time-efficient manner possible.
 It’s truly a science.
 Our goal is to give you the formula for implementing this in your business.